googleforgames/open-saves/docs/deploying.md

 ## Before you begin

-You may want to create a new project for this quickstart, as we create a Datastore instance and it can only be done once per project.
+You may want to create a new Google Cloud project for this quickstart, as we create a Datastore instance and it can only be done once per project.
 This also allows you to easily delete the project after you are done with it.